yingweiwo

 Therapeutic Uses

-Loxapine is indicated for the management of symptoms and characteristics of psychotic conditions. /Included in US product labeling/
+Loxapine is indicated for the treatment of symptoms and characteristics of psychosis. /Included in the US product label/

-Loxapine has been used to treat anxiety neurosis with depression. /NOT included in US product labeling/
+Loxapine has been used to treat anxiety disorders with depression. /Not included in the US product label/

 Drug Warnings

-Safe use of loxapine during pregnancy has not been established; therefore, the drug should not be used in pregnant women or women who might become pregnant unless the potential benefits outweigh the possible risk to the woman or fetus.
+The safety of loxapine use during pregnancy has not been established; therefore, pregnant women or women who may become pregnant should not use this drug unless the potential benefit outweighs the potential risk to the pregnant woman or fetus.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.